nextauthjs/cli/README.md

     </a>
   </p>
   <p align="center">
-    Auth.js CLI is a multi-purpose CLI to get started and manage Auth.js projects.
+    The CLI tool by [Auth.js](https://authjs.dev) to supercharge your authentication workflows.
   </p>
 </p>

-The CLI tool by [Auth.js](https://authjs.dev) to supercharge your authentication workflow.

 ## Installation